sa-utah/sautah/_src/meetings.md

     link_url: https://sites.google.com/view/saui-cc
     location: Iron
     time_end: 7pm
     notes: Go up the ramp in the back.
 Turn right after entering and to the back of the hallway.
-For more info, visit our website:
     name: ""
     contact_instructions: ""
     contact_email: ""
-    link_text: ""
+    link_text: "For more info, visit our website"
   - label: Cedar City Saturday
     city: Cedar City
     day: Saturday